Use this guide to help you to support your child through the Clearing process when applying to university.

 Your child should consider things beyond what the course is like.
 What sort of university experience does your child want?
 Small town or city?
 Single campus or spread out?
 Do they want to be able to move into halls?

-Many universities, including Goldsmiths, will offer your child the opportunity to come to the campus for a visit when they can take a look around and meet some of the current students and potentially someone from their academic department before accepting a place.
+Many universities, including Goldsmiths, usually offer your child the opportunity to come to the campus for a visit when they can take a look around and meet some of the current students and potentially someone from their academic department before accepting a place.
 Find out more about visiting us and other ways your child can look around the campus.

-On A-level Results Day (13 August) it can feel like a clock is ticking for your child to make a decision, but they actually have time to consider their options.
-They have 24 hours from 3pm to add their choice of university to their UCAS Track.
+It can feel like a clock is ticking for your child to make a decision, but they actually have time to consider their options.
+On 13 August, they have 24 hours from 3pm to add their choice of university to their UCAS Track.
 This is the online system that shows how applications are progressing.
 Then, under the Consumer Rights Act (2015), they have the right to cancel their offer within 14 days.